TomHarrop/tomharrop.github.io/resume.md

 ----

-> I am a senior post-doctoral researcher with a background in bioinformatics, genetics and molecular biology and interests in data science and research relating to agriculture.
+> I am a post-doctoral researcher with a background in bioinformatics, genetics and molecular biology and interests in data science and research relating to agriculture.
 I mainly work with `R`, `Python` and shell scripts.
-I have experience in molecular, plant, animal and medical laboratories and installing, maintaining and using computers running Unix, Linux and MacOS.
+I have experience in molecular, plant, animal and medical laboratories and installing, maintaining and using computers running Unix, Linux and macOS.

 ----